 If you respond successfully, Botox can help you experience a significant reduction in migraine frequency per month provided treatment is ongoing.
 It may also assist in reducing the severity and duration of your migraine.
 (7)

 Will it make you migraine free?
 According to Dr. Andrew Blumenfeld, Director of the Headache Center of Southern California suggests “that this result occurs only in a small percentage of patients, it should not be expected”.

 GET A LIST OF PROVEN MIGRAINE PREVENTATIVE TREATMENTS.
 FREE FOR A LIMITED TIME

 Botox Evidence & Results

 Studies began originally in the mid 1990s to see if Botox could improve headaches.
 Several large, quality trials were conducted for Botox with several types of headache and tested several different types of injection.
 It took 10 years to establish the current injection protocol and to identify the ideal patient which is someone who has chronic migraine.
 (8)

-The results showed the Botox was significantly outperformed placebo.
+The results showed the Botox significantly outperformed placebo.

-The placebo showed a reduction of 6.4-6.9 migraine days per month versus the Botox treatment which showed had a 7.8-9.2 reduction.
+The placebo showed a reduction of 6.4-6.9 headache days per month versus the Botox treatment which showed a 7.8-9.2 fewer headache days per month.
 Both results were measured after 24 weeks.
 (7)